Personal injury Trust Investment

 In most cases, your personal injury solicitor should arrange for the personal injury trust to be set up once your compensation award is agreed.

 From there, the compensation money will be paid into the trust, and you will need to appoint trustees to manage the assets on behalf of the injured person.
 Trustees are legally responsible for the management of the trust money, and have strict duties to look after the interests of the person who is to benefit from the trust.
+Read more about trustee responsibilities.

 What if your solicitor does not arrange the trust?

-If you would like to set up a personal injury trust call us on 01206 919101.
+If you would like to set up a personal injury trust, contact us, or call 01206 919101.

 What funds can be placed into a personal injury trust?